developmentseed/stac-auth-proxy/README.md

 > [!WARNING]
 > This project is currently in active development and may change drastically in the near future while we work towards solidifying a first release.

-STAC Auth Proxy is a proxy API that mediates between the client and an internally accessible STAC API to provide a flexible authentication, authorization, and content-filtering mechanism.
+STAC Auth Proxy is a proxy API that mediates between the client and your internally accessible STAC API to provide flexible authentication, authorization, and content-filtering mechanisms.

 ## Features